-We will be holding open mornings for you to visit our school on Friday 23rd and Friday 30th November 2018 at 9.30am.
+We will be conducting tours of the school on Tuesday 15th October 2019, Friday 22nd November 2019 and Thursday 9th January 2020 at 2pm.
 If you would like to book on to one of these please contact the school office.

 Nursery Admissions 2019: Timeline

 |October 2019 – January 2020||Tours for prospective parents (see above)|

 |Wednesday 29th April 2020||Schools make offers via email|

 |Monday 11th May 2020||Deadline for parents to accept/reject places|

 Responsibility for making decisions regarding nursery admissions to the school lies with the Headteacher and Governors of the school.
 The Headteacher is also responsible for the day to day administrative arrangements that need to be made to ensure the requirements of this policy are followed.